-The nurse returns after giving it and tells you that the inhaler from home seems to be empty.
+The nurse returns after giving it and tells you that the home inhaler seems empty.
 Thinking this may be the reason the child needed to come to the hospital, they suggest you chat about making sure the child doesn’t run out of medication.

 Why is the treatment of asthma a problem in the UK?

 Asthma-related morbidity and mortality in children remain high in the UK.
-Despite national NICE quality standards, media drives, annual asthma reviews and post-exacerbation follow-up, there has been no sustained reduction in the rate acute asthma exacerbations in children.
+Despite national NICE quality standards, media drives, annual asthma reviews and post-exacerbation follow-up, there has been no sustained reduction in the rate of acute asthma exacerbations in children.

-What does this have to do with Metered Dose Inhalers and how should children and parents be advised on identifying an empty inhaler?
+What does this have to do with Metered Dose Inhalers, and how should children and parents be advised on identifying an empty inhaler?

 Corticosteroid ’preventer’ inhalers contain Beclomethasone (Clenil Modulite®) or fluticasone (Flixotide®).
-Some, but not all, have a dose counter – Seretide® (Fluticasone+ Salmeterol), Symbicort® (Budesonide+ Formoterol) do.
+Some, but not all, have a dose counter – Seretide® (Fluticasone+ Salmeterol), and Symbicort® (Budesonide+ Formoterol) do.

 West Midlands Severe Asthma Network QI Project

-A QI project was undertaken by 8 hospitals as part of the WMPSAN (West Midlands Paediatric Severe Asthma Network) to look at this issue.
+A QI project was undertaken by eight hospitals as part of the WMPSAN (West Midlands Paediatric Severe Asthma Network) to look at this issue.
 Prospective cross-sectional data was collected for children with asthma, preschool wheeze and other children with respiratory diagnoses who had been prescribed an inhaler.
 Data was collected from 157 children between October 2020 to September 2021.

 What does this mean?

-This raises a significant patient safety issue: children and families cannot consistently identify when their inhalers are empty.
+This raises a significant patient safety issue: children and families cannot consistently identify when inhalers are empty.

 There is an urgent need for the pharmaceutical industry and national guidelines to produce educational information around the identification of empty inhalers as well as improving inhaler technology.
 Since August 2020, all salbutamol inhalers in Australia have a dose counter.
-New asthma guidelines should explicitly provide information on how to identify an empty inhaler.
+New asthma guidelines should explicitly provide information on identifying an empty inhaler.
 This should also become a part of the standard asthma management and an educational package delivered to patients and parents.
 Dose counters should be made available with all salbutamol and preventer inhalers.

 What does this mean for your patient?

-A full Salamol® inhaler weighs 26g and an empty one weighs 17g.
+A full Salamol® inhaler weighs 26g, and an empty one weighs 17g.
 A full Ventolin inhaler weighs 37g and 25g empty.
-You also make sure that they have multiple inhalers in different places (school, living room, bedroom, aunties place) though this can make it tricky to track the number of doses left.
+You also ensure they have multiple inhalers in different places (school, living room, bedroom, aunties place) though this can make it tricky to track the number of doses left.

-- Fullwood I, Evans T, Davies B, et al Do you know when the inhaler is empty?
+Fullwood I, Evans T, Davies B, et al. Do you know when the inhaler is empty?
 Archives of Disease in Childhood Published Online First: 12 May 2022. doi: 10.1136/archdischild-2022-324027